Critical exponents of the Ising model with quenched structural disorder and long-range interactions at spatial dimension $d=3$: Introduction

 \section{Introduction}

-This year marks the hundredth anniversary of Ernst Ising's paper \cite{Ising}, which has introduced the famous now Ising model.
-The model was suggested to E. Ising by his adviser Wilhelm Lenz in order to describe a ferromagnetic phase transition.
-E. Ising has found no ferromagnetic ordering in one-dimensional chain of scalar magnetic moments (spins) with interaction between nearest neighbours for finite temperature \cite{Ising}.
-However since then, the generalization of the Ising model for higher dimensions and its modifications have been applied to explain collective behaviour in various systems from a wide range of scientific fields both within and beyond the natural sciences \cite{Holovatch2026}.
+This year marks the centenary of Ernst Ising's paper \cite{Ising}, which has introduced the nowadays famous Ising model.
+The model was suggested to Ernst~Ising by his adviser Wilhelm Lenz in order to describe a ferromagnetic phase transition.
+Ernst~Ising found no ferromagnetic ordering in one-dimensional chain of scalar magnetic moments (spins) with interaction between nearest neighbours for finite temperature~\cite{Ising}.
+However, since then, the generalization of the Ising model for higher dimensions and its modifications has been used to explain a collective behaviour in various systems from a wide range of scientific fields both within and beyond the natural sciences \cite{Holovatch2026}.
 The critical properties of the Ising model were also in the focus of interests of the brilliant Ukrainian physicist Ihor Yukhnovskii, whose hundredth anniversary is also celebrated this year.
-Especially he was interested in the effects of interaction range on the cooperative behaviour \cite{Yukhnovskii2001}.
+Especially he was interested in the effects of the interaction range on the cooperative behaviour \cite{Yukhnovskii2001}.
 Authors of this paper studied a lot from his books \cite{Yukhnovskii2001,Yukhnovskii1995}.
-Therefore, it is a great honor for us to dedicate our paper on the Ising model to the memory of Prof. I. Yukhnovskii.
+Therefore, it is a great honor for us to dedicate our paper on the Ising model to the memory of Prof. Ihor~Yukhnovskii.

-Our study concerns the analysis changes of critical behaviour of Ising model caused by mutual effects of two factors: long-range (LR) interactions and quenched disorder.
+Our study concerns the analysis of the changes of critical behaviour of Ising model caused by mutual effects of two factors: long-range (LR) interactions and quenched disorder.
 The influence of a range of microscopic interactions between system components on critical behaviour is one of the most important problems in the theory of critical phenomena.
-Study of LR interactions are highly significant due to their prevalence in physical, chemical, and biological systems \cite{review_a, review_b, lectures0, lectures} .
-Such interactions are usually modelled as algebraically decayed with distance $x$ between interacting particles according to power law
+Studies of LR interactions are highly significant due to their prevalence in physical, chemical, and biological systems \cite{review_a, review_b, lectures0, lectures}.
+Such interactions are usually modelled as algebraically decayed with distance $x$ between interacting particles according to the power law